 All this matters not only because securing these rights is integral to recognising the dignity of displaced women and girls, but also because it is critical to enabling them to act as agents of development, as productive social and economic agents whose activities support the achievement of Sustainable Development Goals.

 More research and a gender sensitive, rights-based strategies are thus urgently required.
 ReGHID’s overall vision is therefore to generate knowledge useful in decision-making, policy and practice in Central and South America, and give voice to displaced women and girls by strengthening their agency and placing them at the centre of knowledge production.

-– identify the sexual and reproductive health needs of women and adolescent girls displaced from Central America to Mexico and from Venezuela to Brazil and Colombia;
+– identifies the sexual and reproductive health needs of women and adolescent girls displaced from Central America to Mexico and from Venezuela to Brazil and Colombia;

-– analyse the challenges that displaced women and girls face in relation to SRH;
+– analyses the challenges that displaced women and girls face in relation to SRH;